ibm-cloud-docs/secrets-manager/tutorials/access-storage.md

     Using a Windows™ command prompt (`cmd.exe`) or PowerShell?
 If you encounter errors with passing JSON content on the command line, you might need to adjust the strings for quotation-escaping requirements that are specific to your operating system.
 For more information, see [Using quotation marks with strings in the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-quote-strings).
     {: tip}

+    If you run into the following error: `Error processing the response received, most likely an error response: Get "https://secrets-manager.cloud.ibm.com/api/v1/secret_groups": dial tcp: lookup secrets-manager.cloud.ibm.com on 1.1.1.1:53: no such host`, be sure that you export an environment variable with your unique {{site.data.keyword.secrets-manager_short}} API endpoint URL as shown in the previous step.
+    {: note}

 4. Enable the IAM secrets engine for your instance.